dmbarbour/glas/docs/AbstractAssembly.md

 ## Concrete Assembly?
 No.

 Abstract assembly insists on a Name argument in the App constructor field, but I left the '0b1' header so we can parse this as `type App = (Arg, List of Arg)`.
-This supports reuse as a concrete assembly, where the constructor argument is represented by data but we still need precise analysis of names.
+This supports reuse as a concrete assembly, where the constructor argument is represented by data.
+It also allows use of App in constructor position, which might be interpreted as an inline user-defined constructor.

-That said, I don't see any strong use case for introducing concrete constructors into the abstract assembly.
+That said, I don't see any strong use case for introducing concrete or inline user-defined constructors into the abstract assembly.
 Even assuming we discover one, we can use `(%app Arg Args)` or a more precise abstract primitive constructor per use case.